On discrete-time arrival processes and related random motions: Introduction

 The paper is organized as follows.
-In Section \ref{preliminaries} we recall some basic properties of discrete-time renewal processes and of defective distributions.
-Further, we introduce a classification of the arrival processes investigated in this paper.
+After a brief recap of some basic properties of discrete-time renewal processes and of defective distributions (Section \ref{preliminaries}), we introduce a classification scheme of arrival processes.
+As a first example of transient arrival processes, we consider defective renewal processes (Section \ref{transient_renewal}).
+These are renewal processes in discrete time with IID defective interarrival times.
+We then consider two special cases, the Defective Bernoulli process (DBP) (Section \ref{DBP}), and the Defective Sibuya process (DSP) (Section \ref{DSP}), for which we obtain the state probabilities in explicit form and conduct an asymptotic analysis for the event counting process.
+We also empirically validate these results with Monte Carlo simulations.
+In Section \ref{appendix_c}, we summarize some essential features of transient renewal processes.
 Section \ref{pertinent_GFs} is devoted to the analysis of discrete-time renewal processes stopped at a random time instant.
-The stopping time is independent of the renewal process and it is possibly defective.
-In particular, Section \ref{Defect_Bernoulli_stopping} deals with intermediate arrival processes which emerge in case of a defective Bernoulli stopping time.
-Random walks governed by all the three kinds of the considered arrival processes are addressed in Section \ref{RWs}.
+The stopping time is independent of the renewal process and is either defective or non-defective.
+We analyze several cases of transient and of intermediate types.
+Among the transient ones we consider Bernoulli and Sibuya renewal processes stopped by a non-defective stopping time.
+For these, we perform sample path simulations to validate the analytical results.
+The end of Section \ref{pertinent_GFs} is devoted to intermediate arrival processes which emerge when a recurrent renewal process is geometrically stopped with a defective stopping time.
+We then study the case in which the stopped process is a Bernoulli process.
+Finally a particular interesting intermediate arrival process emerges when a Bernoulli process is stopped with a defective Sibuya stopping time.
+For this arrival process, we obtain (Section \ref{defective_Sibuya_stop}) explicit formulae for the first and second moment of the event counting process.
+In the limit of a non-defective Sibuya stopping time this arrival process becomes transient and the moments diverge for large times with a specific power law behavior. \\ Random walks governed by all the three kinds of the considered arrival processes are addressed in Section \ref{RWs}.
 We focus on general biased and unbiased random walks in $d$-dimensional lattices.
 We explore the classes of random walks whose features are a direct consequence of the classification we introduced in Section \ref{classification}.
-In this regard, the explicit results of Section \ref{Defect_Bernoulli_stopping} allow the discussion on biased and unbiased random walks in triangular lattices.
-Finally, Section \ref{type_I_limit} is devoted to walks generated by an arbitrary recurrent renewal process with non-defective geometrically distributed stopping time and to the behavior of its NESS.
+In this regard, the explicit results of Section \ref{pertinent_GFs} allow the application on biased and unbiased random walks in triangular lattices.
+Finally, the reader might be interested also in the Appendix \ref{type_I_limit}: we describe walks generated by an arbitrary recurrent renewal process with non-defective geometrically distributed stopping time and we look at the behavior of its NESS.